 Would you like to remove the parent page slug from child page URL on your site?
-WordPress adds the slug of the parent page to child page URLs as a prefix by WordPress.
-You can customize and change this URL.
+WordPress adds the slug of the parent page to child page URL’s as a prefix by WordPress.
+You can adjust and change this URL.
 These are not harmful to your site and good for your website’s SEO.

 We know, They can make the URL look messy, that is why parent slug is removed from some websites.
 However, some people don’t want parent slug in the URL.
 Indeed, some experts believe that removing the parent slug can harm the SEO of your website, so be careful.